plastyk/silverstripe-dashboard/docs/en/index.md

 # Silverstripe Dashboard

 This dashboard module provides a landing page for users logging into the CMS.
-Out of the box, allows viewing the state of recently created or modified pages, searching for pages & files as well as letting the user know whether the Silverstripe install is out of date.
+Out of the box it allows viewing the state of recently created or modified pages, searching for pages & files as well as letting the user know whether the Silverstripe install is out of date.

 ## Requirements